arvinbm/Book-Song-Recommendation-Web-Application/README.md

 - **Mexico**

 ## Notes About The Background Stars
-- Currently, this application can be run on **Firefox** due to the custom fragment and vertex shaders which define the background stars.
+- Currently, this application can be run on **Firefox** and **Opera** due to the custom fragment and vertex shaders which define the background stars.
 - The rendering of background stars may experience limitations when the graphics processing unit (GPU) within your computer is of an older model.

 ## How to Interact With The Graphics